[Updated April 28, 2023]

 According to the ATO, you are allowed to claim deductible payments and rental income up to five years since they have been dispensed.
 However, you are not allowed to claim an expense if you do not have proof, such as through a receipt or a bank statement.
 Therefore, it makes sense to keep those records, whether they are in digital or physical form.

 Do you need extra information?
-Calculate your income tax here or contact us if you need help lodging your tax return.
+Calculate your income tax with our online calculator or contact us if you need help lodging your tax return.